Azure/logicapps/templates/README.md

 ## Creating a new template
 The easiest way to create a new template is to build out the workflow using Logic Apps designer.
+1. Create a Logic App
+2. Templatize and export the Logic App
+3. Create template JSON with template metadata, [this sample](sample.json) is a great place to start

 ## Testing
 To test a new template, it is the easiest to use Fiddler to redirect traffic.